How to Tell the Difference Between Mice and Rats

 Behavioural differences between rats and mice

-Aside from the physical differences, several behavioural differences will help you differentiate between these rodents.
-These come especially in handy when you’re trying to deal with their pestilent presence in your home.
+Aside from the physical differences, several behavioural differences can also help you distinguish these rodents.
+These will come in handy when you’re trying to deal with their pestilent presence in your home.

-Mice are crafty little vermins.
+Mice are crafty little vermin.
 They often build their nests near areas with readily available food sources, which is why your kitchen is usually the perfect place for a mice nest.